dsaprajoth/entain_task_prajoth/README.md

 # Scalability
 1. New modules and features can be easily added to this app
-2. NetworkManager is capable of handling any API calls to fetch data with also the flexibility to mock the responses specific to the feature.
+2. `NetworkManager` is capable of handling any API calls to fetch data with also the flexibility to mock the responses specific to the feature.
+3. We can alternatively add another level of Repository/Service pattern for module specific requests and call `NetworkManager`'s `fetch()` request from there.
-3. Strings are maintained in a String catalog for easy localisation as and when the need arises to support multiple languages.
+4. Strings are maintained in a String catalog for easy localisation as and when the need arises to support multiple languages.
-4. A shared TimerManager instance is used rather than each race having its own timer.
+5. A shared `TimerManager` instance is used rather than each race having its own timer.
 This saves resources and helps keeping countdowns and related logic in sync.

 # Code Coverage
 - Currently the code coverage is <strong>93%</strong>